davidgasquez/awesome-duckdb/README.md

 - [DuckDB OPFS Todo List App](https://github.com/markwylde/duckdb-opfs-todo-list) - A fully-functional todo list application that demonstrates DuckDB WASM OPFS (Origin Private File System) persistence using a pure functional programming approach.
 - [Apple Embedding Atlas](https://apple.github.io/embedding-atlas/) - A tool that provides interactive visualizations for large embeddings.
 Uses DuckDB.
 - [Sloggo](https://github.com/phare/sloggo) - Minimal RFC 5424 syslog collector and viewer based on DuckDB.
 Runs as a single, resource-friendly process.
-- [Omilayers](https://github.com/dkioroglou/omilayers) - A Python library for efficient data management, originally developed for multi-omic analysis but equally suitable for projects that involve diverse data.
-It wraps the APIs of SQLite and DuckDB, offering a high-level interface for frequent and repetitive analytical tasks that involve fast storage, processing and retrieval of data.

 ## Backends